lewisblake/Math540/FinalProject/README.txt

 This is my Final Project for Math 540, built for the Colorado School of Mines HPC MIO.
 This code implments the hierarchical domain partitioning of the multi-resolution approximation (MRA) for spatial data sets.
 Following are instructions to run the code.
 Before following the instructions, please log on to MIO and copy the files into a directory.

-1) You will need to make load the following modules by typing the following commands: module load PrgEnv/intel/latest module load PrgEnv/mpi/intel/intel/5.0.3
+1) You will need to load the the required modules by typing the following commands: module load PrgEnv/intel/latest module load PrgEnv/mpi/intel/intel/5.0.3